univrsal/input-overlay/README.md

 ## Contributing
 Any contribution is greatly appreciated.
-If you have questions on how to get started I'm open to questions
+If you have questions on how to get started I'll try my best to help

 [Layout presets](https://github.com/univrsal/input-overlay/tree/master/presets)